 Note

-- For OceanBase Database V4.3.5, starting from V4.3.5 BP1, the default start time and maximum collection duration for the
+- For OceanBase Database V4.3.5, starting from V4.3.5 BP1, the default start time and maximum collection duration for tasks in the maintenance windows

-SATURDAY_WINDOWandSUNDAY_WINDOWtasks have been changed from default start time 6:00 and maximum collection duration 20 hours to default start time 22:00 and maximum collection duration 4 hours. - For OceanBase Database V4.2.5, starting from V4.2.5 BP2, the default start time and maximum collection duration for the
+SATURDAY_WINDOWandSUNDAY_WINDOWhave changed from default start time 6:00, maximum collection duration 20 hours to default start time 22:00, maximum collection duration 4 hours. - For OceanBase Database V4.2.5, starting from V4.2.5 BP2, the default start time and maximum collection duration for tasks in the maintenance windows

-SATURDAY_WINDOWandSUNDAY_WINDOWtasks have been changed from default start time 6:00 and maximum collection duration 20 hours to default start time 22:00 and maximum collection duration 4 hours.
+SATURDAY_WINDOWandSUNDAY_WINDOWhave changed from default start time 6:00, maximum collection duration 20 hours to default start time 22:00, maximum collection duration 4 hours.

 Query MAINTENANCE WINDOW information

-Currently, MAINTENANCE WINDOW in OceanBase Database is implemented using the DBMS_SCHEDULER system package.
-Therefore, you can also query the DBMS_SCHEDULER system package views to obtain information about MAINTENANCE WINDOW.
+Currently, the MAINTENANCE WINDOW in OceanBase Database is implemented based on the DBMS_SCHEDULER system package.
+Therefore, you can also query the relevant views of the DBMS_SCHEDULER system package to obtain information about the MAINTENANCE WINDOW.

 |---|---|---|

-Currently, MAINTENANCE WINDOW properties in OceanBase Database are also set using the DBMS_SCHEDULER system package.
-The supported property setting syntax is as follows:
+Currently, the attribute settings for the MAINTENANCE WINDOW in OceanBase Database are also implemented through the DBMS_SCHEDULER system package.
+The currently supported attribute setting syntax is as follows:

 CALL DBMS_SCHEDULER.ENABLE('MONDAY_WINDOW');

-Set the next start time for the statistics collection task:
+Set the next start time for the statistics task:

-DBMS_SCHEDULER.SET_ATTRIBUTE($window_name, 'NEXT_DATE', $next_time);Example: Set the start time of automatic statistics collection on Monday to 20:00.
+DBMS_SCHEDULER.SET_ATTRIBUTE($window_name, 'NEXT_DATE', $next_time);Example: Set the start time for automatic statistics collection on Monday to 8:00 PM.

 CALL DBMS_SCHEDULER.SET_ATTRIBUTE('MONDAY_WINDOW', 'NEXT_DATE', '2022-09-12 20:00:00');